 Loans come in literally all shapes, sizes, and categories.
 Learn more about the difference between recourse vs nonrecourse loans and how they might apply to your loans.

 When a borrower is getting ready to take out a loan, it makes sense for them to want to research different types of loans.
-There are personal loans, installment loans, home loans, car loans, and more.
+There are payday loans, installment loans, home loans, car loans, and more.
 They may want to research things like personal loans vs installment loans and recourse vs nonrecourse loans.
 Learn more about whether your loan is a recourse vs nonrecourse loan so you can understand your loan agreement better.

 Before you can adequately understand the difference between a recourse vs nonrecourse loan, you need to understand the meaning behind the word "recourse" itself.